muhammadanas01/Customer-Retention-Dashboard/README.md

 # Customer-Retention-Dashboard
-I have created Customer Retention Dashboard containing Details about the how many customers left the telecom comapny.
-The Dataset is provided by the PWC switzerland
+I have created a Customer Retention Dashboard containing Details about how many customers left the telecom company.
+The Dataset is provided by PWC Switzerland